GP-Stanley/tech264-docker-kubernetes/kubernetes/kubernetes.md

 * `kubectl get all`: to get all of the information in one.

 ### Blockers
-* In your app-service.yml when connecting with the database you need to change the NodePort and it can't be the same port as the db-service.yml.
+* In your nodejs-service.yml (when connecting with the database), you need to change the NodePort and it can't be the same port as the mongodb-service.yml.
-* Make sure you create the db-deploy.yml and db-service.yml as the app needs something to connect to.
+* Make sure you create the mongodb-deploy.yml and mongodb-service.yml as the app needs something to connect to.

 <br>

-## Deletion Commands
+### Deletion Commands
 * `kubectl delete service mongodb-svc`
 * `kubectl delete service sparta-app-svc`
 * `kubectl delete deployment mongodb-deployment`
 * `kubectl delete deployment sparta-app-deployment`

-## Creation Commands
+### Creation Commands
 * `kubectl create -f mongodb-deploy.yml`
 * `kubectl create -f mongodb-service.yml`
 * `kubectl create -f nodejs-deploy.yml`
 * `kubectl create -f nodejs-service.yml`

-## Check They're There
+### Check They're There
 * `kubectl get all`

 <br>

-## Seeding the Database
+## 6. Seeding the Database
 * This will need to be inputted after the environment variable within 'nodejs-deploy.yml' file.

 ### Copy the app folder